Dr. Terisa C. Riley

 “I enjoy every minute I spend working for and with college students, providing them access and opportunities to thrive.
 I am excited about the future of higher education, and I look forward to serving our students and our constituents by providing an excellent educational environment that betters their lives, careers, and communities.” - Dr. Terisa C. Riley.

-Dr. Riley earned her bachelor’s degree in communication and master’s degree in higher education administration from the University of Missouri at Columbia, and her doctoral degree from Saint Louis University in higher education administration and research methodology.
+Dr. Riley earned her bachelor’s degree in communication and a master’s degree in higher education administration from the University of Missouri at Columbia, and her doctoral degree from Saint Louis University in higher education administration and research methodology.
 She is also a graduate of the National Police Institute and the Governor’s Executive Development Program at the University of Texas at Austin.